 There is no person on this earth who hasn’t faced hiccups like this.

 This summer, I’ve been struggling to stay on track with my zero waste goals.
 What started as a “just this once” situation on quickly morphed into wasteful habits that have been hard to re-break.

-Vacations have disrupted our careful, zero waste patterns, and lack of planning has started to make that conventional grocery store down the street look a lot more appealing that it used to.
+Vacations have disrupted our careful, zero-waste patterns, and lack of planning has started to make that conventional grocery store down the street look a lot more appealing than it used to.

 Insecurities like these work hard to derail you.
 But don’t give up!
 There will always be instances when following your normal routine will be a challenge.
 You don’t need superhuman willpower, just a few strategies to help you get back on track.
 I’ll be following them too!

-7 Ways to Bounce Back After a Zero Waste Slip Up
+Strategies to Get Back on Track After a Zero Waste Slip Up

 1. Make zero waste living as convenient as possible.

 It’s pretty hard to turn down a coffee, even after you’ve realized you left your reusable cup behind.
 Give yourself every opportunity to succeed by keeping zero waste items like this in your car.
 Other examples include grocery totes for shopping, a container for leftovers, and a reusable cutlery kit!

 Read more: Building your Zero Waste to go Kit